Where We Work

 Map

-IOCC began working in Ethiopia in 2003, partnering closely with the Ethiopian Orthodox Church to reach remote communities and provide assistance.
+IOCC began working in Ethiopia in 2001, partnering closely with the Ethiopian Orthodox Church Development and Inter-Church Aid Commission (EOC-DICAC).
+Since then, IOCC has worked with the Church, as well as with international and local NGOs, to provide humanitarian and development assistance.

 Map